 Entry fee for Divisional Qualifying events will be $70.00.
 Entry Fee for Divisional Championships will be $140.00.
 The entry fee for the National Championship is $170.00.

-All mail in entries must be postmarked or called-in to headquarters with a charge card 10 days prior to the scheduled tournament.
-Divisional Qualifying Events and Divisional Championship entries not meeting this deadline will be subject to a $5.00 late fee.
-All pre-registrations must be sent to the Athens office only, except where noted on schedule.
+A properly completed and signed official entry form and entry fee must be received by ABA HQ prior to the event deadline date, or at the official on-site registration.
+Entry deadline date for each event will be ten (10) days prior to the event.
+Entries received after the entry deadline date will be assessed a $5.00 late fee.
+Entry fees will only be refunded and/or transferred if notification is made to ABA Tournament Department prior to WEDNESDAY 5pm CST, prior to the scheduled event, NO EXCEPTION.
+There will be a $20.00 processing fee per tournament for refunds.
 New or renewing members signing up at the tournament, active duty military members, life members, visiting directors, assistant director for that division, and 2015 frequent fishermen anglers are not subject to the late fee for Divisional Qualifying Events and Divisional Championship tournaments ONLY.

 11. SAFETY: Safety is paramount and anglers must recognize that; Fishing from an open boat in itself is inherently dangerous, and as a result American Bass Anglers seeks to limit those hazards with reasonable safety rules.